2018 Chicago Bears season: Week 15: vs. Green Bay Packers

 Punts wrapped up the first two drives of the game before Howard scored the first points on a nine-yard touchdown run.
 In the second quarter, Crosby kicked a 41-yard field goal, which the Bears answered on Trubisky's 12-yard touchdown pass to Cohen, who beat safety Kentrell Brice to the end zone.
 Green Bay responded with 11 unanswered points to tie the game on Crosby's 43-yard field goal and Jamaal Williams' ten-yard touchdown run that led to Rodgers' two-point conversion to Adams.
 Early in the fourth quarter, the Bears reached the Packers' 23-yard line before Cohen fumbled when he tried handing off the ball to Howard, with defensive end Dean Lowry recovering the loose ball.
 The Packers could not take advantage and eventually punted, followed by Trubisky throwing a 13-yard touchdown to Burton.
 After Parkey kicked a 24-yard field goal to put the Bears up by ten, Rodgers attempted to lead a drive into their red zone.
 On Chicago's nine-yard line, Jackson intercepted Rodgers, but suffered an ankle injury on the play.
 Following a Bears punt, Crosby kicked a 45-yard field goal with ten seconds left, and Robinson recovered the onside kick to secure the victory.

 The Bears clinched the NFC North with the win for the first time since 2010, while also eliminating the Packers from playoff contention.
 After the game, Amukamara said, "The McCaskeys are probably so excited.
 They are going to have an even better Christmas.
 This was for the fans, this was for the organization, and we are glad that we were able to do it."

 Until the 2024 season, this was the Bears' most recent win over the Packers, who have swept the Bears in each of the next five seasons.
+This would also the Bears last home win against Green Bay along with their last division title until 2025.